Planning a road trip with kids? Here’s a few of my go-to travel tips in this post sponsored by WildBrain.

 WildBrain shows have proven to be her go-to when we’re on a road trip.
 Her favorite shows include Kiddyzuzaa Land, Caillou, Ellie Explorer, Cody, and the new Strawberry Shortcake mini series.
 Episodes range anywhere from 10 – 50 minutes so they are long enough to keep their attention.
 As a mama, I approve of these shows because there’s always a great lesson in each episode.
 Honestly, I get wrapped up in the shows myself sometimes.

-4. Plan your itinerary in advance.
+4. Plan your itinerary for your road trip with kids in advance.

 This step is one of the most important.
 If you plan your itinerary in advance you can plan for how many snacks you need, although you can never have too many, and how many bathroom breaks you’ll need during your trip.
 If there are any fun landmarks on your route you can schedule a stop to grab some pictures.